OpenOrienteering/mapper/touch-mode.md

 #### ![ ](../mapper-images/rotate-map.png) Automatic north alignment toggle

 When this toggle is active, the map is automatically rotated to north using the device's internal compass.
 The update frequency is 1 update per second.
 This is quite low on purpose to save battery, but you probably still need some replacement batteries when using this mode.
 While interacting with the map and for another 1.5 seconds after that, the map is not rotated to allow editing without unwanted rotations.
-If GPS position display is activated at the same time, a line starting from the GPS position and going in the direction of the up direction of your device is displayed which shows your viewing direction (assuming you are holding the device upright).
+If GNSS position display is activated at the same time, a line starting from the GNSS position and going in the direction of the up direction of your device is displayed which shows your viewing direction (assuming you are holding the device upright).

 -----